 GeneCards Summary for CHEK2 Gene

 CHEK2 (Checkpoint Kinase 2) is a Protein Coding gene.
 Diseases associated with CHEK2 include Prostate Cancer and Li-Fraumeni Syndrome 2.
-Among its related pathways are Regulation of TP53 Activity and ERK Signaling.
+Among its related pathways are ATM Pathway and Regulation of activated PAK-2p34 by proteasome mediated degradation.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and transferase activity, transferring phosphorus-containing groups.

 UniProtKB/Swiss-Prot Summary for CHEK2 Gene